 This Workshop has been accredited by the RACGP as a CPD Accredited Activity (formerly known as Category 1) for the 2020-2022 Triennium as Activity No. 188047.
 40 CPD points.

 This event is accredited in the ACRRM 2020 – 2022 Professional Development Program (PDP).
-Attendance at this event attracts 6 hours under the Performance Review category, 3 hours under the Educational Activities category, and 3 Surgery MOPS hours.
+Attendance at this event attracts 9 PDP points (6 hours under the Performance Review category, 3 hours under the Educational Activities category), and 3 MOPS points.

 For further information about ACRRM PDP and surgical grant eligibility, please contact ACRRM and cite event ID #19899

 If you are an ACRRM member, please enter your ACRRM number where shown when registering.

 Rural GPs may also qualify for the Australian Government's Rural Procedural Grants Program which allows for up to $2,000 per day.
 If so, you will need to apply through the RACGP or ACRRM before attending.